philzook58/philzook58.github.io/_posts/2025-01-13-ten_year_blog.md

 date: 2025-01-10
 ---

-I noticed as I was reviewing [last year](https://www.philipzucker.com/2024_year/) that today is the 10 year anniversay of my blog.
+I noticed as I was reviewing [last year](https://www.philipzucker.com/2024_year/) that today is the 10 year anniversary of my blog.
 WOO! 🎉

 My first post on Jan 10, 2015 was stunning <https://www.philipzucker.com/getting-wordpress-to-work/> to say the least.